 Difficulty defining “disability”

 A pertinent point arises when students enter the university system.
 This privilege is not received automatically, and the onus is suddenly thrust upon the shoulders of the student to prove they have a “disability”.
 In many cases, universities require the students to be assessed to meet different disability criteria.
 Consequently, it is common that students panic at the mere thought of having to handwrite an exam for the first time, impacting anxiety and stress levels.
 It is also the case that students do not have the automatic right to complete their exam on a computer.
 They are required to apply for Individual Exam Arrangements (IEA to prove they have a disability, specific learning difficulty or a long-term medical condition that may affect their ability to take exams.
+Why are not all students offered instant access to a laptop?

 In practice, applying for IEA leaves the student no option but to go to the ‘Disability Team’ to disclose the widely common problem that their handwriting is messy.
 Consequently, it is often humiliating and unnecessary to subject oneself to such an extensive and misappropriated process for merely having bad handwriting.
 The disability team then take over the investigation, whose aim is to see if bad handwriting is associated with a formal diagnosis, which can be an intrusive and length process.